d0tTino/Culture/README.md

 - **Result Validation**: Verified that optimized selections consistently produced justifications showing understanding of role, goals, and current situation

 Detailed documentation is available in `experiments/dspy_action_intent_report.md`.

+## Testing

+Culture.ai uses pytest with marker-based test selection and parallelization for fast feedback:

+- **Default run** (`pytest`): Runs only unit tests (fast, no external dependencies)
+- **Full suite** (`pytest -m "slow or dspy_program or integration" -v -n auto`): Runs all slow, DSPy, and integration tests in parallel
+- ChromaDB test DBs are stored in RAM (tmpfs) on Linux for speed; see `docs/testing.md` for details

+See [docs/testing.md](docs/testing.md) for full instructions, marker definitions, and troubleshooting.